inventivejon/local_docker_swarm_registry/README.md

 # local_docker_swarm_registry
 Docker Registry for use in docker-swarm with nginx as proxy to only allow from server_name localhost and deny all other

+Before you start:
+Replace in docker-compose.yml file <YourUsername> wit a username and <YourPassword> with a password.
+You will not need it in operation.
+It is only for internal security.

 You can use it by calling the script StartRegistry.sh

 >> sudo ./StartRegistry.sh